About the University - Undergraduate

 Master of Arts in Strategic Communication prepares students for positions in public relations, public relations management, advertising, and corporate communication.
 Students will gain the knowledge needed to advance their careers within corporations and non-profit agencies, and gain insight into evolving social media technology’s impact on corporate communications.

-Master of Business Administration offers concentrations in Finance, Health Care Administrator, Human Resource Management, International Business, Management, Management Information Systems, Marketing, and Risk Management.
+Master of Business Administration offers concentrations in Cyber Security, Finance, Health Care Administrator, Human Resource Management, International Business, Management, Marketing, and Risk Management.
 Each program provides an education at the graduate level which meets industry’s changing mission to internationalize its market and to utilize traditional as well as high-tech concepts in decision making.

 Master of Public Administration prepares graduates for roles in a variety of positions to serve the public trust.
 The program draws upon the University’s expertise in public policy and its unique relationship to the United Nations to help its graduate students better navigate and serve both urban and global communities.